juliasilge/course-ML-tidymodels/slides/chapter2_05.md

 - Remove some of the majority class so it has less effect on the predictive model
 - Randomly remove examples from the majority class until it is the same size as the minority class

 Notes: In this case study, we're going to implement **downsampling**, also known as undersampling.
 With this approach, we randomly remove observations from the majority class until it's the same size as the minority class and both classes can have the same effect on the machine learning model we're training.

 Are we really going to throw out a large percentage of our data here?! 😱 Yes!
-Because such an approach can be helpful at producing a useful model that can recognize both classes, instead of only one.
+We do this because such an approach can be helpful at producing a useful model that can recognize both classes, instead of only one.

 ---